Bay Area Moisture Control

 If moisture already damaged things, we deal with that first.
 We remove moldy insulation, treat the area with antimicrobial solutions, and replace any rotted floor joists or subfloor sections.
 Then we install the moisture control system so it doesn’t happen again.

-We’re licensed and insured.
-All our work meets California building codes, and we pull permits when required.
+All work meets California building codes, and we handle the permits.

 Moisture problems get worse, not better.
 The wood rot spreads.
 The mold grows.
-Eventually you’re not just fixing moisture control—you’re replacing structural supports, rebuilding floors, remediating serious mold contamination.
+Eventually, you’re not just paying for basic moisture control

-And if you’re thinking about selling?
-Buyers walk away from homes with moisture problems.
-Or they use it to negotiate the price down significantly.
-A pre-listing inspection that finds crawl space mold can kill a deal.
+Planning to sell your home?
+Buyers walk away from homes with active moisture problems, or they use it to negotiate the price down significantly.
+A pre-listing inspection that uncovers crawl space mold can instantly kill a deal.

 Frequently Asked Questions